gokulmInfy/m2x-particle-core/README.md

 ExampleReadLocation
 ---------------

-This example reads location data of a feed from M2X and prints them to the Serial interface.
+This example reads location data of a device from M2X and prints them to the Serial interface.

 LICENSE
 =======